vickmuir/Backup/how-to-restore-server-r1soft-cdp.md

 You should see a window with the status of the current restoration

 ## Preparing the device for restoration

-### Perform the following steps to prepare the device to be restored:

 1. Open a browser window and access [{{site.data.keyword.slportal}}](https://control.softlayer.com/){:new_window}.
 2. Click **Devices**, **Device List** and select the device to be restored.